-Obliged entities shall ensure that their employees are provided with training to ensure compliance with this Act and the provisions issued under it.
-Obliged entities shall designate a person from their management to be responsible for supervising compliance with this Act and the provisions issued under it.
-Obliged entities shall also designate a person to be responsible for internal supervision of compliance with this Act and the provisions issued under it, providing this is justified with regard to the size and nature of the obliged entity.
+Obliged entities shall ensure that their employees are provided with training to ensure compliance with this Act and the provisions and regulations issued under it.
+Obliged entities shall designate a person from their management to be responsible for supervising compliance with this Act and the provisions and regulations issued under it.
+Obliged entities shall also designate a person to be responsible for compliance, providing this is justified with regard to the size and nature of the obliged entity.
 When the obliged entity is a part of a group or other financial consortium, it shall furthermore comply with the internal policies and guidelines of the group or other financial consortium issued to ensure compliance with this Act and the provisions issued under it.
-These internal policies of the group or other financial consortium shall cover at least the following:
+These internal policies of the group or other financial consortium shall cover at least the following: (444/2023)